Signal & Form

 Signs You Do Not Need One (Yet)

-You probably do not need a consultant if your only goal is using ChatGPT to draft emails (just learn basic prompting), if you have a technical team member who enjoys learning new tools and has the time, if your business is very early stage and you do not have established workflows to optimize, or if your budget is extremely limited and you would be better served by free online courses and tutorials first.
+You probably do not need a consultant if your only goal is using ChatGPT to draft emails (just learn basic prompting for free on YouTube), if you have a technical team member who enjoys learning new tools and has 5 to 10 hours per week of genuine free time to invest, if your business is very early stage with fewer than 3 employees and no established workflows to optimize, or if your budget is under $1,500 and you would be better served by free online courses and self-guided implementation first.

 What to Expect Cost-Wise